KacyUmana/cse15l-lab-reports/LabReport1.md

 ![Image](cd-no-arguments.png)

-When the command `cd` is ran with no arguments, no output is produced in the terminal.
-The working directory is switched to the home directory.
-This is because the `cd` command when used without arguments, defaults to switches the directory to the user's home directory.
-There was no error in the output.
+The command `cd` stands for "Change Directory," and its primary purpose is to change the current working directory within a shell or command prompt session.
+A working directory, also known as the current working directory (CWD), refers to the directory or current location in which a user is currently operating or executing commands.
+When the command `cd` is ran with no arguments, no error is produce nor is their any output in the terminal.
+This is because the `cd` command when used without arguments, defaults to switching the directory to the user's home directory.
+Your home directory is the directory associated with your user account, and it is where you start when you open a terminal.
+The behavior of the `cd` command without arguments is designed to provide a convenient way to return to your home directory.

 __Command with a path to a *directory* argument__